 The Marin Gestalt X10 has a 10-speed 1X drive train, mechanical disk brakes and room to upgrade to a dropper post.
 The top-spec Marin Gestalt X11 has all the bells-and-whistles with a dropper post as standard, an 11-speed 1X drive train and powerful Shimano GRX hydraulic brakes.

 All of this puts technical off-road trails front and centre and allows you to rethink what's possible on a gravel bike.
 If you like your gravel chunky, you'll love this bike.

 Learn more about the Marin Gestalt X here.

 Need a Quick Commute?
 Time to Land a Lombard

 There are so many reasons to commute by bike: it’s great for the planet, it’s great for your wallet and it’s great for your fitness.
-Named after one of San Francisco’s iconic urban thoroughfares, the Marin Lombard is our take on an ideal ride-to-work machine that's not shy of a weekend ride or a detour on the rough stuff.
+Named after one of San Francisco’s iconic urban hill climbs, the Marin Lombard is our take on an ideal ride-to-work machine that's not shy of a weekend ride or a detour on the rough stuff.

 The Lombard's lightweight aluminum frame has wraparound reflective graphics for extra visibility to other road users, and internal cabling and disc brakes shrug off the street grime.

 Tough, wide-rimmed wheels are paired with big volume 40mm tires, for shortcuts beyond road.
 The tires feature built-in puncture protection, and there’s even a chainring guard to keep the oil off your jeans.
-And, for those of you that fancy an adventure on the weekend, the Marin Lombard is great for lightweight tracking and bikepacking.
+And, for those of you that fancy an adventure on the weekend, the Marin Lombard is great for lightweight tracking and bike packing.

 Learn more about the Marin Lombard here.